How many minutes of math instruction do students have per day?

 Of course, if the school has extremely high scores, they’ll likely tell you the scores are a reflection of the excellence of their teachers and students.
 But if the scores aren’t quite so high, it’s interesting to hear how the school accounts for this.
 You may not buy these justifications for low scores.
 But they can be very eye-opening.
 For instance, a middle school which is a magnet for English language learners may perform on standardized tests at a far lower level because these kids are being tested as if they know English, which they don’t.
 By the same token, a school which has a high percentage of learning disabled kids may end up also generating lower general scores.
 For such reasons, it’s important to look at two factors: 1) the general trend in the tests scores — are they going up?
 And 2), how the kids who match your child’s profile are doing.
 Looking up the school’s test scores and evaluating scores at the level of subgroup is very useful (if it’s available for schools in your state).

 Looking for a middle school?
-Don't decide without getting the answers to these key questions!
+Get answers to these key questions first!